aca-mobile/ti-unit/README.md

 ## How to use it

-See https://wiki.aca-it.be/confluence/display/MOBDEV/Unit+JS+testing for more information about Ti, MockRequire, L(), Alloy.CFG and Alloy.Global
+See PENDING:LINK for more information about Ti, MockRequire, L(), Alloy.CFG and Alloy.Global